nlpub/russe/2022/tox/index.md

 * **Toxicity classification.**   Given the generated paraphrase, the annotators should label it as toxic or neutral.

 If the generated paraphrase receives correct answers with high (>=90%) confidence, then it gets into our dataset.

-For the original data, we took the toxic part of the toxic comment classification datasets based on [Odnoklassniki](https://www.kaggle.com/blackmoon/russian-language-toxic-comments) and [Pikabu](https://www.kaggle.com/alexandersemiletov/toxic-russian-comments) websites.
-As a result, we collected a dataset with paraphrases for **5026** toxic sentences, each having **1-3** paraphrase variants, resulting in **7058** paraphrases overall.

 ## <a name="evaluation"></a>Evaluation